 Why is it called Turkish Towels?
 What is different about Peshtemal?

 Peshtemals are called Turkish Towels because Turkish cotton and Turkish weaving techniques are used when producing Peshtemals.

 Peshtemals are also woven like Turkish carpets, they are thin, strong, and very tight.
 They are known for their durability, and a peshtemal can be used for years if maintained correctly.

 You should switch to Turkish towels because they are superior to regular towels in many ways.
 They are durable, easy to wash and do not let their colors easily as regular towels.

 Unlike regular towels, Peshtemals can be used for years.
 My mom still has Turkish towels that were gifted from my grandmother.

-A wet towel can weigh around 2 pounds ( a kilo) when used.
-Yet, Turkish towels weigh less than a pound (around 200 to 300 gr) and they dry within 10 minutes in the open air.
+When used, a wet towel can weigh around 2 pounds ( a kilo).
+Yet, Turkish towels weigh less than a pound (around 200 to 300 gr), and they dry within 10 minutes in the open air.